njsilbiger/Coding_open_notebook/_posts/2017-01-24-SummaryStats.md

 ```

 Now, we will calculate means, SE, mins, and maxs of the different variables of interest across sites and species.
 To do this, we will use the *ddply* function from the *plyr* packages.
-To see the list of arguments required type in ?ddply into R.
+To see the list of arguments required type ?ddply into R.

 ```R
 ## take the average tide height by species (mussels and barnacles) and site